Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 It’s important to note that because of their scarcity, 2 Carat Diamonds are rarely found in local stores–and if they are, they are likely to be of a poor quality cut.

 A round 2 carat diamond should be around 8.10mm diameter.
 For scale, here are all the diamond shapes compared to a quarter.

 Several online diamond dealers offer a range of exquisite 2 Carat Diamond engagement rings.
 Significant differences in beauty exist among these diamonds, along with significant differences in price.
 And a higher price doesn’t always mean a better diamond.

 In terms of pricing, diamonds are all priced per carat.
 For example, a 0.50 carat diamond may have a price of $1,400 per carat.
 The diamond’s price for the stone would be $1,400 x 0.50, equaling $700.

 Lately we have been seeing interest for 2 carat diamonds from readers considering Lab Created Diamonds.
 While we are not the biggest fans of LCDs, we do have an article discuss this topic and how it pertains specifically to lab created diamonds.
 In this article, we discuss the issues we have with LCDs as well as advice on how to get the best LCD diamond if you decide to go that route.

 In addition, diamond prices per carat increase as you reach higher weight categories.
 Diamond prices increase exponentially with weight because of the diamond’s higher weight value and the higher price per carat for the increased weight category.
-For example, a 2 Carat Diamond like this one might be $7,358 per carat, while a similar 3 Carat Diamond such as this one might be priced at $12,213 per carat.
+For example, a 2 Carat Diamond like this one from Blue Nile might be $7,358 per carat, while a similar 3 Carat Diamond such as this one from Blue Nile might be priced at $12,213 per carat.